Ann-Kristin Becker, M. Sc. Econ.

 - Forced Melting Pot: The Impact of Exposure to Foreigners on Long-Term Economic Relations (with Carola Stapper)

-- Vulnerable entrepreneurs’ preferences for climate risk management: A discrete choice experiment with micro-enterprises in the Philippines (with Gerald Leppert & Alexandra Köngeter)
+- Vulnerable entrepreneurs’ preferences for climate risk management: A discrete choice experiment with micro-enterprises in the Philippines (with Gerald Leppert & Alexandra Köngeter) R&R at Journal of Environmental Management

 Publications